 Russell's play isn't the most sophisticated work, and director Karen Ancheta and set and costume designer Jackie Chau don't clutter the production with anything fussy or unnecessary.
 (There's an imaginative use of the first act's drab cabinets in the second act to evoke the new setting.)

 Mostly the show is a star vehicle, and Drakeford, wisely eschewing a full Liverpool accent, takes hold of this part and invests it with decades of rich, lived-in experience.
 She also has a lot to do, including prepare that meal in the first act.
-There's a reason why this story has endured; women around the world continue to find their voices and demanding respect.
+There's a reason why this story has endured, as women around the world continue to find their voices and demand respect.

 Shirley might not call herself a feminist, but by the end of the play she becomes one.
 And her journey will warm your heart.